MrWestbury/BasketIaC/Readme.md

 ## Deploy

-I have created a run powershel script for deployment and destroying infrastructur
+I have created a run powershell script for deployment and destroying infrastructur

 1. Update vars.ps1 with credentials for accessing azure
 2. From powershell change the directory to the run the root of the repo